SUSTech-Application/SUSTech-Alumni-Map/_directory/README.md

 Learn about 3 ways how to manage your entry:

+## 1. Contact us

+Worst option, but no worries, we’d love to help!
+If you don’t have a GitHub account at all or you do not feel comfortable to open an issue containing your data, just send it to us. __Email:__ _12413305 [at] mail.sustech.edu.cn_

-## 1. Send a pull request
+## 2. Send a pull request

 __This is the best option:__ fork the repo, add or update your entry and send a pull request.
 Once merged, it will be live on the map! 💯

 👉 Did you know you don’t need to work with Git to add your entry?
 GitHub provides all the tools on its website and you can start using them immediately, see [Howto: add your entry via GitHub website](https://github.com/SUSTech-Application/SUSTech-Alumni-Map/blob/master/_directory/howto-add-entry-via-github.md).

-## 2. Open an issue
+## 3. Open an issue

 Second best option: if you’re not familiar with forking and pull requests, just open a [GitHub issue](https://github.com/FriendsOfREDAXO/community/issues) with your data inside.
 We’ll take care and add your data to the map.

-## 3. Contact us

-Worst option, but no worries, we’d love to help!
-If you don’t have a GitHub account at all or you do not feel comfortable to open an issue containing your data, just send it to us. __Email:__ _11510706 [at] mail.sustc.edu.cn_

 Btw: what data? 👇